radavis/radavis.github.io/_drafts/rails-rest-http-notes.md

 * initial request: HTML & JS
 * diagram the execution of code triggered by a JS HTTP request
-* JS uses ajax/fetch to communicate between front-end and back-end
+* JS uses AJAX/fetch to communicate between front-end and back-end
 * diagram the components of the stack that can be swapped out (js-frameworks)
+* note on complexity: DHH and "double MVC" https://twitter.com/dhh/status/75281941422800896

 ## Pitfalls and Anti-patterns